SimonPop/LinkIt/README.md

 - Reload graph automatically at every question-answer.
 (Currently, the player needs to refresh it using the graph button).
 - Allow to re-center the graph using the graph button (Currently, it only allows to refresh the graph).
-- Package into Docker using `docker-compose` for both front and back to be deployed together.
 - Add secondary objective.